 PORTUGAL 10 Days

 Portugal is a southern European country next to Spain.
 Its Atlantic Ocean location shapes its culture.
 It’s the cheapest country in Western Europe, and travelers can explore it easily by car.
 Popular dishes include roast kid, salt cod, and grilled sardines.
 Every region has its own history, scenery, and food.
-The whole country is family-friendly and about the same size as Iceland or Hungary.

-Tips:
+🇵🇹 Essential Tips:

 Portugal can be overcrowded and busy in high summer.
 Autumn is the best time to visit.

-Sign up for great travel stories and ideas on National Geographic online !
+Sign up for great travel stories and ideas on National Geographic online!

 For Emergency services, dial 112 — free from all phones.